sesopenko/python-template/docs/development-tasks.md

    invoke dev
    ```

-If you have `pre-commit` installed and have run `pre-commit install`, many of these checks (formatting, linting, type-checking, and tests) will run automatically before each commit, helping keep the codebase consistent and healthy.
+If you have `pre-commit` installed and have run `invoke pre-commit`, many of these checks (formatting, linting, type-checking, and tests) will run automatically before each commit, helping keep the codebase consistent and healthy.